approov/quickstart-flutter-elixir-phoenix-channels/README.md

 approov api -add your.api.domain.com
 ```

-> **NOTE:** This only needs to be done one time per each API, not for every time you register a mobile app binary.
+> **NOTE:** This only needs to be done one time per API, not for every time you register a mobile app binary.

 The Approov cloud service will not issue Approov tokens for your mobile app if you forget this step, even if the mobile app binary is registered and no tampering is detected with the binary or the environment is running on.